TUW-GEO/Equi7Grid/README.md

 <sup><a href='/tests/test_approve_image2equi7grid.py#L15-L21' title='Snippet source file'>snippet source</a> | <a href='#snippet-image2equi7grid-example' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-The tool will generate a folder structure containing the Equi7 tiles representing the input raster.
+The tool will generate a folder structure containing the Equi7 tiles derived from the input raster.
-It uses gdal to efficiently warp the raster data to the Equi7 projection.
+It uses `gdal` to efficiently warp the raster data to the Equi7 projection.

-**Note**: Windows users might need to manually specify the gdal path as part of the function arguments.
+**Note**: Windows users might need to manually specify the `gdal` path as part of the function arguments.

 ## Development setup